 Over five decades of armed conflict have left deep traces in Colombian society.
 The logic of violence has permeated public and private life.
 At the same time, there has been a multitude of peace initiatives within civil society that work to break with this logic and achieve the transformations Colombia needs for peace.

-The Colombian government and the FARC (Fuerzas Armadas Revolucionarias de Colombia - Revolutionary Armed Forces of Colombia) entered peace negotiations in 2012.
-While held without full ceasefire, the talks have significantly advanced in 2015 and a final peace agreement is announced for March 2016.
-The possibility of official negotiations between the government and the second-largest guerrilla group ELN (Ejército de Liberación Nacional - National Liberation Army) are currently being explored.
+The Colombian government and the FARC (Fuerzas Armadas Revolucionarias de Colombia - Revolutionary Armed Forces of Colombia) signed a peace agreement at the end of 2016, as a result of peace negotiations that started back in 2012.
+This peace agreement is currently implemented.
+Negotiations between the government and the ELN (Ejército de Liberación Nacional - National Liberation Army) are being held.
 Despite this hopeful outlook, the country is confronted with a number of challenges that need to be addressed in order to ensure a sustainable peace.
 There are six million internally displaced persons and over 220.000 victims.
-Moreover, structural causes of the conflict persist: high levels of social and economic inequality, exclusion of large parts of the population, the dominance of local elites and the existence of paramilitary and criminal groups (BACRIM) in areas with low state presence.
-Colombians often refer to their country as a "country of regions" given its great social, political, economic and biological diversity.
-These differences are both a resource and a challenge, and peacebuilding needs to carefully take them into account in the peace process.

 Focusing on the concept of paz territorial ("peace from and for the territories"), the regional (i.e. subnational) peacebuilding component of ProPaz seeks to support departmental and municipal administrations in integrating peacebuilding measures into their respective development plans and other governance procedures.
 Based on the idea that anchoring peace in all levels of society requires inclusive and participative processes, our team serves as adviser for the development of appropriate spaces and mechanisms of cooperation between different actors - public administration, civil society, the church and the private sector (multi-actor approach).
 Beyond this horizontal linkage, information exchange and consultation between the national and subnational level ensure that peace policies and processes take sufficient account of regional needs (multi-level approach).